github-for-unity/Unity/docs/using/locking-files.md

 1. From the Project tab, right-click on the locked file to open the context menu and select the option to `Release Lock`.
 <img src="images/release-lock.png"/>

-2. From the GitHub tab under **Locks** view, right-click to open the context menu and select to `Release Lock`.
+2. From the GitHub tab under the **Locks** view, right-click to open the context menu and select to `Release Lock`.
 <img src="images/locks-view-right-click.png"/>

 3. Select the file to unlock and go to select the menu option `Assets` -> `Release Lock`.